My Golden Visa immigration services logo

 Hungary Golden Visa: Costs, Terms and Benefits

-Applicants can choose one of three fields:
+Investment options.
+Applicants can choose one of two fields:

 • purchase of real estate fund units — €250,000+;